yadus1111/agentic-ba-project/README.md

 ## How It Works

-The system uses mermaid-cli to render Mermaid diagrams as SVG images on the server side, then embeds them directly in the HTML output.
-This approach works reliably in Hugging Face Spaces without requiring client-side JavaScript execution.
+The system uses the Mermaid Live Editor API to render Mermaid diagrams as SVG images on the server side, then embeds them directly in the HTML output.
+This approach works reliably in Hugging Face Spaces without requiring Docker or additional system dependencies.

 ## Example Diagrams